Skip to main content

 • backaches

-Ibuprofen relieves pain by blocking the production of prostaglandins, a hormone-like substance that causes aches, fever and inflammation.
-Prostaglandins are signaling factors that make us more aware of pain and fever in inflamed areas.
-Ibuprofen reacts with our body’s chemistry to inhibit their production, so we feel less pain.2
+Ibuprofen relieves pain by blocking the production of prostaglandins, a hormone-like substance that causes aches and pains, fever and inflammation.2 Prostaglandins are signaling factors that make us more aware of pain and fever in inflamed areas.
+Ibuprofen reacts with our body’s chemistry at the site of injury to inhibit the production of prostaglandins, so we feel less pain.2

 What Is Acetaminophen?